MAGICGrants/so-simple-theme/funds/privacy_guides/privacy_guides_funds.md

 * The Fund has no remaining assets or a negative balance.
 MAGIC Grants may close the Fund with 30 days’ notice if not rectified in that time.
 * If applicable, the Fund has fewer assets than the minimum annual fee 30-60 days before the next minimum fee is due.
 MAGIC Grants may announce at least 30 days before the fee is due its intention to close the Fund, giving the committee a chance to determine how to disburse the remaining assets before the fee is charged.
 * MAGIC Grants issues a notice at least 1 year in advance that it wishes to close the Fund, giving the committee a chance to determine how to disburse the remaining assets.
 * The committee votes unanimously to close the Fund.
-MAGIC Grants may optionally also require a Voter majority vote.
 * The committee votes by majority vote to “split” the Fund into several Funds.
 This is intended for major Project changes or splits (eg: Bitcoin/Bitcoin Cash).
-MAGIC Grants may optionally “freeze” the existing Fund while it is determining how to allocate assets among the two new Funds.
+MAGIC Grants may optionally “freeze” the existing Fund while it determines how to allocate assets among the two new Funds.
 MAGIC Grants may deny the formation of new Funds, preventing the “split” in effect.
-Should MAGIC Grants agree to “split” the Fund, Voters must agree by majority vote to 1) close the existing Fund, 2) open two (or more, as applicable) new Funds under new charter documents, and 3) vote to approve the allocation of assets among the new Funds.
 The new Funds will then undergo the typical Fund startup processes of selecting Voters and electing a committee, subject requirements listed in those new Fund charter documents.

 ## Renaming the Fund